Matthew Amengual

 Completed Working Papers

-Can Sourcing Help Enforce Global Labor Standards?
-Evidence from the Gap Inc Supply Chain
+Cooperation and Punishment in Regulating Labor Standards: Evidence from the Gap Inc Supply Chain

 with Greg Distelhorst

-Prosocial and Instrumental Justifications for Discretionary Behaviors in Organizations (contact for copy)
+True Motives: Prosocial and Instrumental Justifications for Behavioral Change in Organizations

 with Evan Apfelbaum